vaguelyethnic/client-side-mastery/book-5-kneel-diamonds/README.md

 2. Radio button groups and dropdowns _(a.k.a. `<select>` elements)_
 3. Array methods of `map()`, `find()`, and `filter()`.

-> Historical average time to complete this book is 9 days with an additional 4 days for the group project.
+> You have 6 days to complete the core chapters.
+Then you will spend 5 days doing the group project.

 ## Core Projects